 Observer provides comprehensive status visibility and insight into critical IT resources.
 By providing network performance monitoring from the end-user perspective, Observer allows network and operations teams to ensure application delivery and effective IT services through three critical use cases:

-- Managing Business Delivery & Cybersecurity Posture: IT teams improve visibility into the end-user experience for critical applications and remote working environments while aligning their own capacity and resources.
+- Manage Business Delivery & Cloud Adoption / Migration: IT teams improve business level visibility into the end-user experience for critical applications, remote working environments, and today’s cloud deployments.
 This enables a more proactive approach to cloud service delivery and cybersecurity in a hybrid environment.

-- Mitigating risk from planned and unexpected events: Effective network performance monitoring minimizes the inherent risk, frequency, and impact of project delays, regulatory compliance issues, and cybersecurity remediations.
+- Mitigate Risk from Change and Unexpected Events: Effective network performance monitoring minimizes the inherent risk, frequency, and impact of unexpected events and ongoing change whether associated with project delays, regulatory compliance issues, or cybersecurity remediations.
 Pre/post cloud migration assessment and benchmarking is a key element of this proactive strategy.

-- Solving Performance & Cybersecurity Issues Faster: Cloud-hosted applications can create monitoring blind spots.
+- Solve Performance and Cybersecurity Issues: Cloud-hosted applications create monitoring blind spots.
 This makes it challenging to identify the origin, scope, and impact of security and performance issues quickly.
 Observer replaces siloed responses and subjective end user complaints with end-to-end network visibility and predictive intelligence.